 If you haven't already got your own website, you set one up using this simple step by step guide.
 It's easy to do, and you could have your own .com website up and running within the next 30 or so minutes.
 Give it a go.

 Fast Track Your Music Career For Quicker Success

 If you want to give yourself the best chance of success in the music industry, then you may want to consider joining the IMA Music Business Academy.
 This is a online music business course created by us, that will give you all the knowledge you need to shave years of trial and error off your music career.
 Instead of going through everything yourself and making mistakes as you go along, why not give yourself access to methods that are proven to work?

-In the Academy we teach you how to create your own products (Singles, albums, mixtapes etc), how to save money on studio costs without compromising on quality, how to get gigs, how to make money from gigs even if you’re not getting paid from the venue owner, how to get your songs on radio and TV, how to get free artwork made at a good quality, how to successfully market your music on the best social networking websites, how to get people visiting your website every day from search engines (Free promotion), how to get paid royalties from your song broadcasts, how to effectively build music industry contacts, how to capture people’s contact details and turn then into die hard fans, how to build a profitable mailing list, how to get your music into shops both offline and online, and much, MUCH more!
+In the Academy we teach you how to create your own products (Singles, albums, mixtapes etc), how to save money on studio costs without compromising on quality, how to get gigs, how to make money from gigs even if you're not getting paid from the venue owner, how to get your songs on radio and TV, how to get free artwork made at a good quality, how to successfully market your music on the best social networking websites, how to get people visiting your website every day from search engines (Free promotion), how to get paid royalties from your song broadcasts, how to effectively build music industry contacts, how to capture people's contact details and turn them into die hard fans, how to build a profitable mailing list, how to get your music into shops both offline and online, and much, MUCH more!